 - Interviewed by Radio Capodistria on American perceptions of the 2018 Winter Olympic Games in PyeongChang.
 Listen (in Italian).

 - Op-Ed in Huffington Post.
 Read more.

 - Interviewed by Radio Slovenija on media coverage of sports.
-Listen.
+Listen (in Slovenian).

 - Quoted by Radio Capodistria, an Italian-Slovenian radio station, on expectations from the Rio 2016 Olympics.
 Read more.

 - Interviewed by Radio Slovenija on sport, media, and capital ahead of the Rio Olympics.
-Listen.
+Listen (in Slovenian).

 - Interviewed by WalletHub ahead of the 2016 Summer Olympics in Rio.
 Read more.

 - Quoted by RTVSLO.si in connection to an international study on the Olympics.
 Read more.